saroltah/def-leppard-quiz/README.md

     VII.
 Select "branch: main", folder: "/(root)", and click save

     VIII.
-Then go back to your main page (on the top select saroltah/def-Leppard-quiz
+Then go back to your main page, on the top, select saroltah/def-Leppard-quiz

     IX.
 On the right side menu click on "deployments, GitHub-pages"